 At OCAD University, she has served in an administrative capacity as Acting Graduate Director of Criticism and Curatorial Practice MFA (2017-18); Acting Dean of Faculty of Liberal Arts and Sciences and the School of Interdisciplinary Studies (2015); founding Chair of Visual and Critical Studies undergraduate art history Honours BA program (2013-15); Undergraduate Chair of Criticism and Curatorial Practice BFA (2007-9); Founding Graduate Director of Criticism and Curatorial Practice MFA (2008-9); and Acting Dean of Liberal Studies (2003).

-Tuer teaches courses at the undergraduate level on Latin American art, the history of photography and new media, contemporary art and theory, and thesis research and writing.
-At the graduate level, she teaches courses on postcolonial and contemporary art theory and has supervised students across a range of MA and MFA programs.
+Tuer teaches courses on Latin American art, memory work and memoralization, the history of photography and new media, contemporary art and theory, and thesis research and writing.
+At the graduate level, she teaches courses on postcolonial and contemporary art theory and curating.
+She has supervised students across a range of MA and MFA programs.

 -Ph.D., University of Toronto (2011)